-Timothy L Main was appointed to the WNS Board in June 2021, and he also serves on WNS' Compensation and NCG & ESG Committee.
-In September 2021, he was appointed as the Non-Executive Chairman of the Board.
-Currently, Mr. Main serves on the Board of Quest Diagnostics as Chair of the Cybersecurity Committee and a member of the Audit & Finance and Governance committees.
+Timothy L. Main was appointed to our Board of Directors in June 2021, and he also serves on our Compensation and NCG & ESG Committee.
+In September 2021, he was appointed as a Non-Executive Chairman of the Board.
+He serves on the Board of Quest Diagnostics as a Director, Chair of the Cybersecurity Committee and a member of the Audit & Finance and Governance committees.
+He also serves on the Board of Utopic Software.
+Most recently, he was a Trustee in Shorecrest Preparatory School.
 He has spent his entire career in the B2B services or outsourcing environment, including more than 25 years at Jabil, a leading provider of manufacturing services with a global operational footprint.
-He was the non-executive Chairman of the Board of Directors and a member of the Cyber Committee at Jabil Inc. During his tenure as Chief Executive Officer of Jabil, he led the company's transformation and growth to a USD 17.6 billion, 141,000 employee organization through organic growth and strategic acquisitions.
-He comes with a rich experience and distinguished track record in international operations, corporate governance, vision and strategy, and technology-led growth.
+He was the non-executive Chairman of the Board of Directors and a member of the Cyber Committee at Jabil Inc. During his tenure as Chief Executive Officer of Jabil, he led the company's transformation and growth through organic growth and strategic acquisitions.
+He has rich experience and a distinguished track record in international operations, corporate governance, vision and strategy, and technology-led growth.
 Mr. Main holds degrees from Michigan University and the Thunderbird School of Global Management.
-The business address of Mr. Main is 515, Madison Avenue, 8th Floor, New York, NY 10022.
+The business address of Mr. Main is 515, Madison Avenue, 8th Floor, New York, NY 10022, United States.